-The following table describes the fields on the Neighbors tab.
+Use the data in the following table to use the Neighbors tab.

-Name Description lfindex A unique value to identify a physical interface or a logical interface (VLAN).
+Name Description IfIndex A unique value to identify a physical interface or a logical interface (VLAN).
 For the VLAN, the value is the lfindex of the VLAN.
 NetAddress The IP address corresponding to the media- dependent physical address.
 PhysAddress The media-dependent physical address.
 The range is 0 through 65535.
 For Ethernet, this is a MAC address.
 Interface Either a physical port ID or the Multi-Link Trunking port ID.
 This entry is associated either with a port or with the Multi-Link Trunking in a VLAN.

-Viewing the neighbor cache using EDM
+View the Neighbor Cache using EDM

 Use this procedure to view the neighbor cache to discover information about neighbors in your network.
 Neighbor cache in IPv6 is similar to the IPv4 Address Resolution Protocol (ARP) table.
 The neighbor cache is a set of entries for individual neighbors to which traffic was sent recently.
 You make entries on the neighbor on-link unicast IP address, including information such as the link-layer address.
-A neighbor cache entry contains information used by the Neighbor Unreachability Detection algorithm, including the reachability state, the number of unanswered probes, and the time the next Neighbor Unreachability Detection event is scheduled.
+A neighbor cache entry contains information used by the Neighbor Unreachability

+Detection algorithm, including the reachability state, the number of unanswered probes, and the time the next Neighbor Unreachability Detection event is scheduled.